A simple solver for the fractional Laplacian in multiple dimensions: Numerical results

 In \cref{tab:L2} we show results for the ``L''-shaped domain for choices of $N$ ranging from $N=12033$ (i.e., $127^2 - 64^2$) to $N=784385$ (i.e., $1023^2-512^2$).
 We focus on the time $t_\text{PC}$ to construct the factored preconditioner using sparse Cholesky as well as the runtime and number of iterations for CG both with and without our preconditioning scheme, as before.
 For brevity we give only results for $\alpha=1.75$, as results for smaller $\alpha$ follow the same trends as in the case of a square domain.
 We remark that, while the time to factor the preconditioner is nonzero, it is still small compared to the time to solve the systems with CG, and the runtimes $t_\text{CG}$ in \cref{tab:L2} are comparable to those in \cref{tab:2dcg} (albeit one must adjust for the slighly different system sizes).

+For another example discretized on a subset of a regular grid, we construct an irregular octagon whose vertices coincide with points on a regular grid, see \cref{fig:ell} (right).
+As with the previous example, we use a sparse Cholesky factorization to build the preconditioner and give analogous results for $\alpha=1.75$ and varying $N$ and $\epsilon_\text{res}$ in \cref{tab:octagon2}.

-\subsection{Time-dependent example in {two and} three dimensions}
+\subsection{Time-dependent example in two and three dimensions}

+Finally, we turn to the time-dependent case.
 As described in \cref{sec:time}, our approach to the time-dependent fractional diffusion problem \eqref{eq:fracdiff} involves first computing the discrete fractional Laplacian operator as before and then using a Crank-Nicolson method to time-step the solution.
 Here we demonstrate the efficiency of our preconditioning scheme for the time-dependent problem and give grid error estimates for $\Omega=[0,1]^d$.

 For smooth solutions, the Crank-Nicolson scheme is locally second-order in time and our spatial discretization is locally second-order in space.
 Thus, we choose our temporal step size in $d$ dimensions as $\Delta t = (N^{1/d} + 1)^{-1}$ such that $\Delta t\approx h$ but the number of time steps required to reach a final time of $T=0.25$ is integral.
 However, we remark that, just as in the elliptic case, we cannot expect better than first-order convergence in general \cite{real}.